 - 250 grams karela / bitter gourd/ kakarakayalu

-- 50 grams jaggery / palm jaggery/karupatti (about 2 to 3 tbsps)
+- 50 grams jaggery or palm jaggery/karupatti (about 2 to 3 tbsps)

-- 3 to 4 tbsp grated dried coconut / copra
+- 3 to 4 tablespoons copra or dried coconut or desiccated coconut

 - 1 sprig curry leaves

-- Soak tamarind in ¼ cup hot water.
+- Skip this step if using curd.
+Soak tamarind in ¼ cup hot water.